zimolzak/instruct-project-etrigger-sql/README.md

 (Perl), and string replacements to make the SQL work on the wider VA data warehouse.

-At command prompt, type `make`.
-Most usefully, the script `transform.py` does useful string replacements that should make the SQL work on the overall, generic VA data warehouse.
-You will find that the files `Fobt_altered.sql HCC_altered.sql IDA_altered.sql Lung_altered.sql` are useful outputs of this script.
+At command prompt, type `cd advanced` and then `make`.
+Most notably, the script `transform.py` does useful string replacements that should make the SQL work on the overall, generic VA data warehouse.
+The files `Fobt_altered.sql HCC_altered.sql IDA_altered.sql Lung_altered.sql` are output by this script.
 The makefile depends on:

 - Python 3
 - Perl